catalyst-fp7/documents/interoperability/interoperability.md

 These components take as input one or both of:

 * Some subset of a the Data Model
 * The results of analytics

-The form of those inputs, and how to transmit them to the visializations is covered by this specification.
+The form of those inputs, and how to transmit them to the visualizations is covered by this specification.

 Once it has the data, the visualisation can optionally:

 * performs some transformation or filtering of the data
 * gather additional data from a human in it's interface (ex: select a variant of the visualisation, have a human add textual context to the data, etc.) or use previously gathered data in a specific CI tool.
 * contact one or more remote servers

 If and how a specific visualisation does so is an implementation detail that is outside this specification.

-Finally, the visualisation generates one or more final output, in a format that can be made directly available on the web, in a form that is appropriate to the nature of the output.
+Finally, the visualisation generates one or more final outputs, in a format that can be made directly available on the web, in a form that is appropriate to the nature of the output.
 This is covered by this specification.

 "Re-usable" Visualisation here means both that:

- * The code of the widget can be re-used by any systems providing the data meant to be visualized in the Data Model defined by this specification.
+* The code of the visualisation can be directly re-used by any system providing the data meant to be visualized in the Data Model defined by this specification.
 * That the final output of the visualisation (typically:  a URL to an image, an embeedable web widget, a downloadable pdf, etc.) can be displayed easily outside the context of the system that runs the visualisation code simply by linking a URL or including an iframe or a small piece of javascript as appropriate.

 <!-- Best practices, for another section
 Passing data